lobrien0/Sodium/documentation/user-testing.md

 ## Yes-Crypt Work Around

-If you're user's hash had `$y$` in it, this means your system uses a hashing algorithm called `Yes-Crypt`.
+If your user's hash had `$y$` in it, this means your system uses a hashing algorithm called `Yes-Crypt`.
 Which this program is not designed to handle (yet).

 In order to get around this, you must manually create the password for the `alice` account.